Map meaningful places in your community

 To make sure anyone taking the survey knows what they're answering questions about, you'll set the survey title and description.

-8. In the Survey header pane, delete the existing text and type Places of importance in our community.
+8. In the Survey header pane, for Text, delete the existing text and type Places of importance in our community.

-9. In the survey builder pane, click Description content for the survey.
+9. In the survey, click Description content for the survey.

-10. In the Survey description pane, delete the existing text and type or copy and paste:
+10. In the Survey description pane, delete the existing text.
+Type (or copy and paste) the following text:

 What places in the community have social, economic, or political value and add to my community's resilience?